cyberconnecthq/cyberconnect-docs/docs/Apis/recommendation.md

 The index jumpstarts by aggregating connections from open data sources, including Ethereum blockchain, Foundation.app, Rarible, etc. It generates a personalized “recommended addresses to follow” list for every address.

 Recommendation API is to give more possible connections to users to build.
-It will return a list of addresses that either have already followed or been followed by the searched address on other platforms, or have the same followers with the searched address.
+It will return a list of addresses that either has already followed or been followed by the searched address on other platforms, or have the same followers with the searched address.

 ## Definition